Lewis Gilbert: Directorial career

 After the war, he continued to write and direct documentary shorts for Gaumont British, before entering low budget feature film production.
 Gilbert made his name as a director in the 1950s and 1960s with a series of successful films, often working as the film's writer and producer as well.
 These films were often based on true stories from the Second World War.
 Examples include Reach for the Sky (1956) (based on the life of air ace Douglas Bader), Carve Her Name with Pride (1958) (the story of SOE agent Violette Szabo) and Sink the Bismarck!
 (1960).
+He had a huge flop with Ferry to Hong Kong.

 Alfie

 Gilbert directed Alfie (1966) starring Michael Caine.
 Gilbert's wife Hylda discovered the play by Bill Naughton when she visited the hair salon and sat next to an actress who was in a production.
 Upon seeing the play, Hylda urged Gilbert to make it into a film.
 Gilbert used the technique of having the lead character speak directly to the viewer, a technique he later also used in Shirley Valentine (1989).
 Gilbert said Alfie was only made because the low budget was "the sort of money Paramount executives normally spend on cigar bills".
 The film won the Jury Special Prize at the Cannes Film Festival, and was nominated for five Academy Awards including Best Picture.
 Gilbert was also nominated for a Golden Globe for Best Director.

 In 1967, Gilbert was chosen to direct Lionel Bart's musical version of Oliver!, but he was already contracted to another project and had to pull out; he recommended Carol Reed, who took over.
 "It was the lowest point in my life," said Gilbert.
 "I'd developed Oliver! with Lionel Bart.
 I had to do The Adventurers instead...
 While doing this film, I signed to do The Godfather.
 Because of their financial problems, Paramount could only find $2m to make it.
 I said it needed $7m".
 So, instead, Gilbert made Friends (1971 movie).